-It was locally isolated at CLEVB in 2014 from Giza Governorate and identified genetically.
+It was locally isolated at Central laboratory for evaluation of veterinary biologics (CLEVB) in 2014 from Giza Governorate and was identified genetically.
 The Phylogenetic analysis of NDV Giza 2014 with other reference and vaccinal strains of NDV revealed it was in a separate branch independent from other Egyptian isolates of NDV.

-The NDV local isolate from Giza 2014 showed a pattern of 112R/K-R-Q-R/K-R F117 F protein cleavage site motif that was cleaved by a variety of proteases, resulting in systemic infection characterized in velogenic and mesogenic strains of NDV (It was identified under the Name of (NDV/Ch/Giza2014) with Accession Number KR535624).
-Its titer was $10^{7.5}$ EID50/0.5ml.
+The NDV local isolate from Giza 2014 showed a pattern of 112R/K-R-Q-R/K-R F117 F protein cleavage site motif that is cleaved by a variety of proteases, resulting in systemic infection characterized in velogenic and mesogenic antigens of NDV (It was identified under the Name of (NDV/Ch/Giza2014) with Accession Number KR535624).
+Its titer was $10^{7.5}$ EID50/ml.
 It was used as the seed virus for vaccine preparation as well as a challenge virus for vaccinated birds.
-The challenge dose was adjusted to be 10^{6} EID50/ml per bird and injected intramuscular.
+The challenge dose was adjusted to be $10^6$ EID50/ml per bird and injected intramuscular.